2010 Washington, D.C., mayoral election: Democratic primary

 Early polls showed incumbent Mayor Adrian Fenty was not widely supported.
 On January 31, 2010, The Washington Post reported the results of a voter survey which showed that Fenty's job approval rating was at an all-time low of 42 percent.
 His support among African-American voters dropped to 29 percent from 68 percent, while his support among whites dropped to 57 percent from 78 percent.
 More than four in 10 voters doubted his honesty, empathy, and openness.

 Despite this lack of support Adrian Fenty's 2010 mayoral campaign was able to raise a record amount of money.
 On July 31, 2009, prior to Vincent C. Gray entering the race, Fenty's campaign had already exceeded its 2006 primary fundraising total of $2.4 million.
-By August 2010, Fenty had raised $4.7 million and Gray had raised only $1.3 million, though later it would be revealed that the Gray campaign was also running a $668,800 shadow campaign financed by Jeffery Thompson.
+By August 2010, Fenty had raised $4.7 million and Gray had raised only $1.3 million, though later it would be revealed that the Gray campaign was also running a $668,800 shadow campaign financed by Jeffery Thompson.The shadow campaign orchestrated on Gray's behalf became the subject of a lengthy federal investigation.
+In March 2014, prominent D.C. businessman Jeffrey E. Thompson pleaded guilty in federal court to two counts of conspiracy for illegally funneling more than $660,000 in unreported corporate funds into a covert campaign operation supporting Gray's 2010 bid, in addition to illegal contributions to other local and federal candidates.
+Prosecutors alleged at Thompson's plea hearing that Gray had personally requested the funds and had referred to Thompson by the code name "Uncle Earl" to conceal their communications, allegations Gray denied.
+Seven individuals connected to Thompson or affiliated with the Gray campaign pleaded guilty to federal charges in the course of the investigation.
+Prosecutors ultimately declined to charge Gray himself, citing concerns about Thompson's credibility as a potential witness.

 Council Chairman Vincent C. Gray officially entered the mayoral race on March 30, 2010, after long anticipation and speculation about his entrance.
 Running on the slogan "One City.
 Leadership We Need", Gray proclaimed that "DC can do better" to a crowd gathered at the Reeves Center the day of his announcement.

 Some voters complimented Fenty for improvements in the District since he took office, while other voters criticized him for his aloof style.
 Some voters believed that as mayor, Gray would bring fiscal mismanagement and poor city services that existed in the early 1990s while he worked for the District government.